Best Smart Rings UK 2026: 8 Top Picks Compared

 After all that, here is the quickest way to narrow it down.

 If you own a Samsung Galaxy phone: Buy the Samsung Galaxy Ring.
-The integration is genuinely better than any cross-platform alternative, and the lack of subscription makes the Β£399 sting hurt less.
+The integration is genuinely better than any cross-platform alternative, the lack of subscription makes it easy to live with, and it has spent much of 2026 heavily discounted on Amazon.

 If you own an iPhone and sleep is your priority: Buy the Oura Ring 4.
 Pay the subscription.
 The sleep staging is the best available, the app is the most enjoyable to use, and the AI Advisor has matured into something genuinely useful.